umbraco/UmbracoDocs/Fundamentals/Code/Source-Control/index-v10.md

 However, this can pose a problem if the templates are updated via the backoffice outside of source control on the production environment.

-This is not an advisable approach since more often than not this will cause breaking changes to your website.
+This is not an advisable approach since often this will cause breaking changes to your website.

 You would need to manually merge these files before considering a deployment.